LCluber/Aias.js/README.md

 ## Synopsis

-Aias.js is an open source HTTP client using Ajax and promises written in TypeScript.
+Aias.js is an open source promise based HTTP client using written in TypeScript.

 ## Motivation

-The main purpose of this library is to provide a simple tool for sending asynchronous HTTP (Ajax) request.
+The main purpose of this library is to provide a simple tool for sending asynchronous HTTP (Ajax) requests.

 ## Installation